-We provide over 100 different walking tours and also design and combine tours to meet specific requests.
-Choose the theme that interest you and suggest a time of your convenience seven days per week and evenings.
-Our walks run all over the city centre as well as suburbs.
+We provide over 100 different walking tours as well as designing and combining tours to meet special requests.
+Choose your theme and suggest a time and date of your convenience.

 SEE – BOOKINGS AND PRICES – FOR INDIVIDUALS, GROUPS AND SCHOOLS

-SEE – Also our many OTHER SCHOOL PROGRAMS. – Explorer, Federation, Aboriginal, Early Melbourne, Lanes, Literature, ‘Runner’, Street Art and more…
+SEE – 50 SCHOOL EXCURSIONS e.g Explorer, Sustainability, Architecture Federation, Geography, Indigenous Landscapes, Colonial, Lanes, Literature, ‘Runner’, Street Art, Science and many more…

-LANES AND ARCADES TOUR: Explore the fascinating labyrinth of lanes in Melbourne’s historic warehouse, fashion, maritime and residential precincts with their amazing culture, shops, architecture, hidden places.
-More..
+AMAZING LANES AND ARCADES TOUR: Explore the fascinating labyrinth in Melbourne’s historic warehouse, fashion, maritime and residential precincts.
+More….

-MELBOURNE STREET ART TOUR: Melbourne’s back lanes are internationally famous as creative galleries and feature thousands of amazing stencils, posters, paintings, murals, light boxes, graffiti and installations as well as historic typographies.
-Journey with us through the maze to learn how the radical transformation of industrial lanes into urban canvases occurred.
+MELBOURNE STREET ART AND GRAFFITI TOUR: Melbourne’s back lanes are internationally famous as creative galleries and feature thousands of amazing stencils, posters, paintings, murals, light boxes, graffiti and installations as well as historic typographies.
 More...

-THE FOUNDING OF MELBOURNE (BEARBRASS): Explore all the original places of settlement before the gold rush in the heart of the CBD… More
+BEARBRASS: THE FOUNDING OF MELBOURNE Explore the original places of colonial settlement in the heart of the CBD… More

 MELBOURNE SOCIAL JUSTICE TOUR .....More

-Explore the historic locations, images and stories of ten famous markets from 1842 to 2013 such as the Queen Victoria Market, Western, Eastern, Paddys, Melbourne Corporation Market, the Fish Markets, Hantons, Banana Vaults and Hay and Corn (3 hours).
+Explore the historic locations, images and stories of ten famous markets from 1842 to 2020.
 More…

-LOST CEMETERIES TOUR: Did you know that there are 9000 bodies of early settlers, Aboriginals, Quakers and bushrangers buried under the Queen Victoria Market Car Park and nearby Flagstaff Gardens?
-Walk the market and learn their astonishing stories using maps, photos and records.
-Find the last monument standing.
-Read the many grave inscriptions on record.
-We remember, honour and pay our respects …..More
+LOST CEMETERIES TOUR (inc QV market): Did you know that there are 9000 bodies of early settlers, Aboriginals, Quakers, and bushrangers buried under the Queen Victoria Market Car Park? …..More

-SIGNS IN THE CITY – A MELBOURNE CULTURAL TYPOGRAPHY TOUR Explore the City of Melbourne’s oldest historic neon and electric signs as well as other heritage letterforms in architecture, infrastructure , murals, puzzles and stencils and learn their cultural stories.…More
+SIGNS IN THE CITY – A MELBOURNE CULTURAL TYPOGRAPHY TOUR Explore the City of Melbourne’s oldest heritage letterforms. ....More

 OP SHOPS BY THE BAYSIDE BY BICYCLE.
 Cycle to bargains at Op shops in the beautiful basyside suburbs of St Kilda, Port Melbourne and South Melbourne… More

-WOMEN’S MELBOURNE: Retrace the historic places and significant buildings which tell the story of Melbourne’s women campaigners for equality and social justice from settlement to today including Vida Goldstein, Emma Silcock, Saint Mary MacKillop, Clarence, Mary and Clara Stone, Helen Dugdale and others.
+MELBOURN women tour: Retrace the historic places and significant buildings which tell the story of Melbourne’s women campaigners for equality and social justice from settlement to today… More

 ST KILDA CEMETERY Explore the history and beautiful monuments of St Kilda Cemetery with Meyer Eidelson, author of Nation Builders, including key Australian identities.. more

-YARRAVILLE WALKING TOUR: The renaissance of the Sun Theatre reflects huge changes to Yarrraville in recent years.
-Explore the delightful village of Yarravillewith its fascinating mix of railways, picture theatre, traders, clubs and community groups.
+YARRAVILLE WALKING TOUR: Explore the delightful village of Yarraville with its fascinating mix of railways, picture theatre, traders, clubs and community groups.
 See Pictures

 ELWOOD WALKING TOUR: Explore the extraordinary built and natural heritage of Elwood with the author of the ‘History of Elwood’ including the canal, the Ormond Road village, the foreshore, architecture and indigenous sites….
 More